mobify/pinny/README.md

 Sets the header that pinny should use in its header bar.
 Valid values are:

 `boolean` - specifies no default header generated.
-If chosen, the user is required to specify the header markup themselves.
+If chosen, the user is required to specify the header markup themselves, including the appropriate class, `pinny__header`.
+It will be expected that this will be a part of the element that is used to invoke pinny.
 `string` - specifies the title text used in the header.
 The header structure will be generated automatically.
-`html|element` - specifies the HTML to be used for the header
+`html|element` - specifies the HTML to be used for the header.

 ```js
 // generates no header